-FILM STUDIES A 98406

-FILM STUDIES B 98407
+FILM STUDIES A FILM STUDIES B

-Grades 11-12 .5 Credit Each

 These interdisciplinary courses focus on film appreciation, creation, and history.
-The courses introduce the technical aspects of film and exposes students to classic movies from around the world.
-Films are analyzed and evaluated for artistic techniques and contributions to filmmaking as well as historical contributions and social commentary.
-Students further develop their written and oral communication skills as well as research skills.
+The courses introduce the technical aspects of film and expose students to classic movies from around the world.
+Films are analyzed and evaluated for artistic techniques and contributions to filmmaking, as well as historical contributions and social commentary.
+Students further develop their written and oral communication skills, and research skills.